kxlsx/gonf/README.md

 --skrzat "psotnik" = "churbo";
 ```

-Additionally, in order have easier access to the flags in code,
+Additionally, in order to have easier access to the flags in code,
 an identifier can be specified:
 ```
 HELP: -h --help "Print Help";